Understanding Dental Emergencies and What We Can Do For You

 - Take a topical painkiller.

 The severity of the break or fracture will require action accordingly.
 If a fracture or fissure extends into the root, root canal therapy may be the only effective way to retain the tooth.
-In the event of a complete rupture, the dentist will usually apply the fragment back to the tooth as a temporary measure.
+In the event of a complete fracture, the dentist will usually apply the fragment back to the tooth as a temporary measure.

 Dislodged/loose teeth